 Speaking to a group of lawyers recently, I advised the attorneys to be sure to put a color picture on their LinkedIn profile.
 Afterwards a man confided in me that he hated getting a picture taken.
 He never liked how he looked -- and I totally sympathized.

 I recommended he visit a professional photographer and then ask his friends and family to choose the best picture.
-That took the weight of the decision off his shoulders.
+That took the decision out of his hands.
 He was slim and mature and I told him he had nothing to worry about.
 He still wasn't happy about it.

-When I look at pictures of myself, I hate the chipmunk cheeks, the double chin, the huge honking nose -- everything.
-Many of us are our worst critics.
-Here are some rationales to rebut the fault finder:
+When I look at pictures of oursleves, many of us are our worst critics.
+Here are some tips to rebut the inner fault-finder:

 - Do not use an outdated photo when you were younger and prettier.
 When people see you in real life they'll be struck at how much older you've gotten.

 - Go ahead and get a picture taken when you're heavier than usual.
 Chances are you'll get more fit and when people see you they'll be impressed that you look better.

 - Dress the way you ordinarily do at work.
 Over the last 10 years I have visited a lot of law firms and casual dress is the norm today.
 When I do see a man in a suit and tie, it appears that the guy is trying too hard.